ADHD Therapy

 *Visit our Test Kit to access child and adult ADHD screeners, and/or other mental health screeners.

-*For ADHD parenting support groups, please visit https://www.hallowelltodaro.com/online-adhd-parent-support-group.
-(We are not affiliated with the Hallowell Center.)
+*For ADHD parenting support groups, please visit the Hallowell Center.
+They also have other ADHD classes and workshops.
+(We are not affiliated with the Hallowell Center in any way.)

 Adult ADHD at a Glance